C++ Math Tan Function - C++ Programming Tutorial

 C++ Example to Find the Tangent of an Angle

-Let us take an example to illustrate the math tan function when the value of the degree is negative.
+Let's consider an instance to demonstrate the mathematical tan function when the degree value is negative.

 Example